 Question – Emily Field: Yes.
 And then I know you did mention coronavirus in your prepared remarks.
-But just — it’s just — and I know you don’t run the dialysis clinics.
-But just if you would — could just give us any guidance on whether there’s a proper safety procedures in place for all the employees and patients there?
-Obviously, these are (inaudible) necessary procedures.
-So one would expect that those are not going to be deferred regardless of how the situation plays out.
+But just — it’s just –, and I know you don’t run the dialysis clinics.
+But just if you would — could you give us any guidance on whether there’s a proper safety procedure for all the employees and patients there?
+These are (inaudible) necessary procedures.
+So one would expect that those will not be deferred regardless of how the situation plays out.
 But just any color there would be helpful.

-Answer – Colin Bond: Well, I’ll talk just on the operations, liquidity, FX impact, and then Stefan will talk about the employees.
-So in terms of the FX impact, first of all, that’s the one that is possible to quantify with the weakening of the dollar and the euro against the Swiss franc.
-If, and that’s a big if, if the Swiss franc was to stay as strong as it is today against — against the dollar and the euro, that would have an impact of approximately 2% on our top line.
+Answer – Colin Bond: Well, I’ll talk about the operations, liquidity, FX impact, and then Stefan will talk about the employees.
+So in terms of the FX impact, one that is possible to quantify with the weakening of the dollar and the euro against the Swiss franc.
+So if the Swiss franc were to stay as strong as it is today against — against the dollar and the euro, that would impact approximately 2% on our top line.

 But the like-for-like currency is within our guidance.
-And then at the EBITDA level, because we do a really nice job of rolling hedging, the EBITDA impact negative would be up to CHF 15 million.
+And then at the EBITDA level, because we do an excellent job of rolling hedging, the EBITDA impact negative would be up to CHF 15 million.
 But again, that’s if the Swiss franc stayed as strong as it is today for the rest of the year.

-In terms of our liquidity, you can clearly see that we are cash positive, net of debt, we have undrawn credit facilities.
+Regarding our liquidity, you can see that we are cash positive, net of debt, we have undrawn credit facilities.

 So in the short term, we have all the liquidity and financing we need.
 And we’re going to be very cash positive from the operations in 2020.
-So we — in terms of the operational — operations, we review this on a daily basis.
+So we review this daily in terms of the operational operations.

-We have at least a year of inventory for all of our key products for Ferinject nearly 2 years of inventory.
-And in all markets, we have approximately 2 months of inventory as a minimum available.
+We have at least a year of inventory for all of our essential products for Ferinject for nearly two years of inventory.
+And in all markets, we have approximately two months of inventory as a minimum available.
 And we’re in daily contact with all our carriers and distributors.
-So we’re doing a really nice job of monitoring the situation, and we feel well prepared to respond to anything that happens.
-On the employee side, I’ll pass over to Stefan.
+So we’re doing an excellent job of monitoring the situation, and we feel well prepared to respond to anything that happens.
+On the employee side, I’ll pass it over to Stefan.

 Answer – Stefan Schulze: Yes, Emily, it’s Stefan again.
-I thought you were asking about the procedures with regards to dialysis clinics.
-If I understand the question correctly, in that sense, I would refer to FMC really.
-Of course, dialysis providers are used to deal with the problem of patients having infections and they have respective procedures in place.
+I thought you were asking about the procedures regarding dialysis clinics.
+If I understand the question correctly, I will refer to FMC in that sense.
+But, of course, dialysis providers are used to dealing with the problem of patients having infections, and they have respective procedures in place.

-To the extent, it was referring to our own employees, then we are probably mirroring what many other companies do.
-We have a management crisis team in place, and we provide our employees the opportunity more and more to work from home across the European affiliates and beyond.
-So we take all the same measures, as you would expect from a company which tries to slip up to the corporate responsibility.
+To the extent it referred to our employees, we are probably mirroring what many other companies do.
+So, for example, we have a management crisis team in place, and we provide our employees the opportunity more and more to work from home across the European affiliates and beyond.
+So we take all the same measures, as you would expect from a company that tries to fall into corporate responsibility.

 UnitedHealth Group (3/12 – Barclays Global Health Conference)